MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/what-are-webhooks-and-connectors.md

 ---
 # Webhooks and connectors

+A webhook is a user-defined HTTP callback that notifies you about any action that has taken place in Teams channel.
+It is a way for an app to get realtime data.
 Webhooks and connectors are a simple way to connect your web services to channels and teams in Microsoft Teams.

 ## Outgoing webhooks